National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/Deployment/deployment-local.md

 ```
 (leave that running)

-Check it's running and account is in place, from another bash terminal
+Check it's running and account is in place, switch to a second shell/bash terminal
 ``` bash
 export COGNITO_ADMIN_PASSWORD=<from above>
 cd ianode-access